mitpokerbots/pbots_calc/README.rst

 * ``calculator.sh 4hqd:js9h askcqh`` will calculate the post-flop equities for a hand of 4 hearts and queen spades against the jack spades and 9 hearts, with a board of ace spades, king clubs, and queen hearts.
 * ``calculator.sh 4qo:jts+`` will calculate pre-flop equities for the range of all 4-queen offsuit hands against all jack-ten or better suited hands.
-* ``calculator.sh 6d8h:xx 4c9d7ctskd 2c`` will calculate the post-river equity
+* ``calculator.sh 6d8h:xxx 4c9d7ctskd 2c`` will calculate the post-river equity
   of a hand of 6 diamonds 8 hearts vs a random (unknown) 2-card hand with a full board and the 2 clubs discarded.
-* Replacing `xx` with `xxx` in the above example will compare to a random 3-card hand.